awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 NoReboot
 A boolean literal\.
 By default, Amazon EC2 attempts to shut down and reboot the instance before creating the image\.
 If the **No Reboot** option is set to `true`, Amazon EC2 doesn't shut down the instance before creating the image\.
 When this option is used, file system integrity on the created image can't be guaranteed\.
-If you do not want the instance to run after you create an AMI image from it, first use the [aws:changeInstanceState](#automation-action-changestate) plugin to stop the instance, and then use this `aws:createImage` plugin with the **NoReboot** option set to `true`\.
+If you do not want the instance to run after you create an AMI image from it, first use the [aws:changeInstanceState – Change or assert instance state](#automation-action-changestate) plugin to stop the instance, and then use this `aws:createImage` plugin with the **NoReboot** option set to `true`\.
 Type: Boolean
 Required: No